madfam-io/plinto/apps/demo/README.md

-# Plinto Demo
+# Janua Demo

-> **Live demonstration application** showcasing Plinto authentication integration
+> **Live demonstration application** showcasing Janua authentication integration

-**Status:** Feature Complete · **Domain:** `demo.plinto.dev` · **Port:** 3002
+**Status:** Feature Complete · **Domain:** `demo.janua.dev` · **Port:** 3002

 ## 📋 Overview

-The Plinto Demo application provides a fully functional demonstration of Plinto's authentication and identity management capabilities.
+The Janua Demo application provides a fully functional demonstration of Janua's authentication and identity management capabilities.
 It serves as both a live demo for potential customers and a reference implementation for developers.

 ## 🚀 Quick Start